complexphoton/MESTI.jl/README.md

 ## Multithreading and MPI

 MESTI.jl can use both distributed memory parallelization across nodes/sockets through MPI and shared memory parallelization within one node/socket through multithreading (if MUMPS was compiled with multithreading enabled).
-The multithreading speed-up comes mainly from using a multithreaded BLAS library inside MUMPS.
-Parts of the MUMPS code also use multithreading through OpenMP directives.
+The multithreading speed-up comes from using a multithreaded BLAS library and L0-threads feature in MUMPS.
+Parts of the MUMPS utilize multithreading with L0-threads through OpenMP directives.
 With APF, most of the computing time is spent on factorization within MUMPS (*e.g.*, see Fig 2d of the [APF paper](https://doi.org/10.1038/s43588-022-00370-6)).
 The factorization and solving stages within MUMPS are parallelized.
-The building and analyzing stages are not performance critical and are not parallelized.
+The building and analyzing stages are not performance-critical and are not parallelized.

+L0-threads (see the MUMPS Users' guide for details) in multithreading enhances the time performance, but marginally increases the memory usage.
+It is enabled by default when it is in 1D, 2D, or 2.5D ((width in *x*)*(width in *y*)/(thickness in *z*) $\geqslant 100$).
+In full 3D ((width in *x*)*(width in *y*)/(thickness in *z*) $< 100$), memory usage is critical and we do not use L0-threads by default.
+We can change from the default by setting the field `opts.use_L0_threads` in the input argument `opts`.

 In MUMPS, multithreading is more efficient than MPI, both in speed and in memory usage.
 So, we should maximize multhreading before using MPI.
 For example, if we use one node with a single socket having 8 cores (where the 8 cores sharing the same memory), we should use one MPI process (*i.e.*, no MPI) with 8 threads, instead of 8 MPI processes with one thread each.
 As another example, if we use 3 nodes, each node has 2 sockets, and each socket has 4 cores sharing the same memory of that socket (so, 24 cores in total), we should use 6 MPI processes (one per socket) with 4 threads per MPI process, instead of 24 MPI processes with one thread each.